MrTimmyJ/wasm-Game-of-Life/README.md

-# Conway's game of life
+# Conway's Game of Life
 Made in Rust using Web Assembly.

 Author: Timothy Johnson <br>